 How do I get around in Italy

-The best way to get around Italy is almost always the trains.
-For longer distances, sometimes a plane would be a better option, but you can take a train all the way from from Naples to Milan.
+The best way to get around Italy is almost always by taking the train.
+For longer distances, sometimes a plane would be a better option, but you can take a train all the way from Naples to Milan.
 The train system in Italy is very extensive and connected.
-You can pre book your tickets for rail travel at TrenItalia or Italo.
+You can pre-book your tickets for rail travel at TrenItalia or Italo.

 Driving in Italy is stressful, confusing and sometimes lawless.
 I would not suggest driving as your number one choice unless you are very comfortable in a manual car, very comfortable throwing all rules out the window, and also okay with probably getting a few traffic violations in the mail a few months after your trip.

 What kind of plug adapter do I need?

 Electricity in Italy, as in the rest of Europe is 220 Volts.
 In the US, it is 110 Volts.
 Not only is the voltage different, but the plug sockets are also different.
 This means that some of your electronics will not work in Italy, even with an adapter, they’ll need a converter to work.
 The photo above is what Italian wall sockets look like, in order to plug your devices into this, you’ll need an adapter that looks like this: